jiangyuang/ModelPruningLibrary/README.md

 * **utils**: necessary tools for experiments.
 * **datasets.loader**: downloads and loads a specific dataset.
 It provides 2 transformations: one-hot and flatten.
 A *torch.utils.data.DataLoader* class must be converted to a *DataIterator* class to be used (see the second example).
 Note that on a Windows machine, *n_workers* argument must be set to 0 to avoid bugs.

-Next, we will present examples, and then the server code and client code.
+Next, we will present examples, and then the server code and client code for federated learning setting.

 ### EXAMPLES